isaacnmm/pestpolicy-hugo2XX/content/posts/best-airless-paint-sprayer-for-cabinets/index.md

 Graco Ultra-Cordless 17M363 is great for painting cabinets among other furniture items that require just a few passes to complete.

-It requires no [cords](https://en.wikipedia. org/wiki/Cord) or [hoses](https://en.wikipedia. org/wiki/Hose) and thus has excellent agility.
+It requires no [cords](https://en.wikipedia.org/wiki/Cord)or [hoses](https://en.wikipedia.org/wiki/Hose)and thus has excellent agility.
 Further, I recommend this model for specialty painting projects including small exterior or interior work.
 This triax-piston pump plus the flex-Liner bag allows spraying at any angle.
 The 1 Gallon per charge airless sprayer will easily spray liquids like plastic paints, mineral spirits, and water.

 You can use tips for uneven spray/ coating patterns.